How Organisations Choose Elearning Libraries for Success

 Setting the Context: Why Variety, Quality, and Flexibility Matter

-• Library Match Rate: Only 60% of surveyed L&D leaders report finding an elearning library that meets 80% of their training needs; most supplement with custom content or multiple providers (Source: LinkedIn Workplace Learning Report).
+Library Match Rate: Only 60% of surveyed L&D leaders report finding an elearning library that meets 80% of their training needs.
+Most supplement with custom content or multiple providers (Source: LinkedIn Workplace Learning Report).

 Step 1: Identify Your Current and Future Needs

-Start with your immediate learning requirements.
+Start by reviewing your immediate training requirements.

 Step 2: Compare Vendor Offerings with Your Needs

-• Accept a Partial Match: A 100% match is rare, so be open to combining multiple elearning libraries or blending off-the-shelf content with custom courses to achieve a balanced solution.
+A 100% match is unlikely.
+Consider using multiple elearning libraries or blending off-the-shelf content with custom development to achieve the right fit.

 Step 3: Evaluate Content Formats

-Scott Hewitt notes, “Understanding the budget, specific subject areas, and preferred media types is essential.
+Scott Hewitt observes, “Understanding the budget, specific subject areas, and preferred media types is essential.
 You definitely don’t want to end up with a library full of PDF articles when you expect more diverse content.”

 Step 4: Assess Quality and Engagement